dair-iitd/CEAR/README.md

 Expected results: H@1: 7.4, H@10: 17.9, H@50: 26.0

 # Closed Link Prediction
 This section contains instructions to train the stage 1 model - `CompleX` and `RotatE` - on different datasets - `FB15K237` and `WN18RR` - and then using the predictions from this model, we can train the stage 2 model.
+To avoid confusion, each step begins from the root of the repository.
 ### Step 1: Train stage 1 model
 ```
 cd KnowledgeGraphEmbedding